Niswonger Sports Complex

 Additional seating has been added to provide optimal viewing for fans and athletes alike.

 The Nichols Tennis Complex has hosted several State and Regional Tournaments, including the annual UTSA Region Championships.
-It also hosted the 2006 Food Lion South Atlantic Conference Women's Tennis Tournament.
+It also hosted the 2006 South Atlantic Conference Women's Tennis Championship.